agilon health, inc. (AGL) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-28, 2026 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against agilon health, inc. ("agilon" or the "Company") (NYSE: AGL).
+LOS ANGELES, Feb.
+3, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to agilon health, inc. ("agilon" or the "Company") (NYSE: AGL) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR AGILON INVESTMENTS, CLICK HERE BEFORE MARCH 2, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?